10-6-pursuit/project-budgeting-app/README.md

 This section of the project measures your ability to go above and beyond in creating your project.
 To score points in this section, you should incorporate a feature, technology, or skill not explicitly required by the project instructions.

-When you submit your pull request, _make sure to include a description of any stretch goals you implemented._ You may choose from the list below or come up with features or tasks that are more relevant to your specific implementation of the project.
+When you submit your project, _make sure to include a description of any stretch goals you implemented in one of the readmes_ You may choose from the list below or come up with features or tasks that are more relevant to your specific implementation of the project.

 - Make `categories` a `select` HTML element on the new/edit forms to allow the user to choose from a pull-down menu from the available categories, and allow for the addition of new categories to the options menu.
 - Display the bank account total in the nav bar (or similar component that is visible on all views), instead of just on the index page.